fay59/fcd/README.md

 Fcd's goal is not to produce fidel output of the disassembly.
 Rather, it aims to produce code that looks more natural and more readable.
 This is especially valuable in the case of obfuscated executables, where fidel output is next to useless.

-In some conditions, it may make it harder to detect vulnerabilities.
+However, in some conditions, it may make it harder to detect vulnerabilities.
+This means that fcd is usually more helpful for reverse engineering tasks than for exploitation tasks.

 To assist in reverse engineering, fcd can load Python scripts as LLVM optimization passes to clean up custom obfuscation schemes.